 "It was horrific, we arrived at the flat, the door was flung open, nobody about, just the body on the bed.
 We called out for someone, loads of times, so we walked in.
 We went into the bedroom, it was dark because the curtains were still pulled, I mean the gas fire was on but you couldn't see anything, your eyes had to adjust.
 He was covered in vomit, there was tons of it all over the pillow, black and brown it was.
 His airway was completely blocked all the way down, his tongue had fallen back, he was flat on his back you see.
 The room was dark, we had to pull the curtains.
 Well we had to get the police, we only had him and an empty flat, so John ran up and radioed, got the aspirator too.
 We felt his pulse between his shoulders, pinched his earlobe and nose, showed a light in his eyes, but there was no response at all.
 I knew he was dead as soon as I walked in the room, you get a feel for it, I can't explain it, but you do and I knew he was dead.
 Once the police arrived which seemed like no time at all, we got him off to the hospital as quick as we could.
 See we just have to keep working on him and we did, my shirt was wringing wet.
 'Cos the ambulances in them days, weren't equipped like they are now, we had them crazy Wadhams [type of ambulance] in them days, awful they was.
 We took him to St. Mary Abbots.
 That don't have a casualty ward now but in them days it did.
 That was our designated hospital for the day.
 There was a 'bed state' at St. Charles, you found out at the beginning of your shift what your designated hospital was."

-The other ambulance attendant, John Saua, gave a version remarkably similar as Reginal Jones's version, although the two men had not spoken since they worked together in September 1970.
-Jones's regular partner was off that week and Saua filled in.
-Afterwards, the two men never saw each other again.
-The following is Saua's version of events, as told to Tony Brown:
+The other ambulance attendant, John Suau, gave an account similar to Jones's.
+Saua had filled in because Jones's regular partner was off that week.
+Afterwards, the two men apparently never saw each other again.
+The following is Saua's version of events, as told the renowned Hendrix researcher Tony Brown: